Manish-BDE/Credit-Card-Fraud-Detection/README.md

   • Sqoop import member_details from AWS-RDS to Hive.
 (Incremental load import in append mode based on member_id for every 8hrs)

 STEP 9:
   • Sqoop import card_transactions to HDFS from MySQL.
-(This is a one-time full load activity.
+(This is a one-time full-load activity.
 The card_transactions table will be updated with new transactions while in streaming mode.)

 (c)Scheduling STEPs: